iotaledger/iota.rs/documentation/docs/libraries/java/getting_started.md

 # Getting Started with Java

-To use the IOTA Java Client Library in your Java project, you must first build the library as a JAR for your operating system.
+To use the IOTA Java Client Library in your Java project, you must first build the library JAR for your operating system.

 ## Build the JAR for your operating system (Linux, macOS, Windows)

 **To build your JAR, you must ensure that you have the latest stable version of Rust installed.
+Visit [Install Rust](https://www.rust-lang.org/tools/install) for installing Rust.
 In addition, make sure you have the latest Java Development Kit (JDK) installed.**

 1) Clone the repository: `git clone https://github.com/iotaledger/iota.rs`